top of page

 Because of their timing, spring recitals are also a great way to prepare for summer festivals or auditions.

 Don’t wait until the last minute.
-Begin preparing 4–6 weeks ahead with focused, goal-oriented practice sessions.
+Begin preparing 4–6 weeks in advance with focused, goal-oriented practice sessions.
+Here are some steps to help you get started:

-• Break music into sections and tackle one area per day.
+• Break music into sections and tackle one area each day.

-• Use a metronome to build consistent tempo.
+• Use a metronome to build a consistent tempo.

 • Record yourself to identify and correct weak spots.

 Pro Tip: Practice performing the whole piece, not just the hard parts.
-Simulate recital conditions early and often.
+Simulate recital conditions early and often for the best results.

 Organize your preparation with a weekly schedule that includes:

-Nerves are natural — even professionals get them.
+Nerves are natural — even professionals feel them.
 Here’s how to manage recital anxiety:

 • Practice deep breathing and visualization techniques.

-• Focus on musical storytelling instead of technical perfection.
+• Concentrate on musical storytelling instead of aiming for technical perfection.

 • Remind yourself: You’re sharing a gift, not taking a test.